s0ders/akira.sh/content/posts/go-interfaces.md

 }
 ```

 Sometimes a program might need to access an interface underlying value.
-The "comma ok" idiom and type switches are two methods to achieve that.
+Doing so is called a **type assertion**, the "comma ok" idiom and type switches are two methods to achieve that.
+Type assertion is not limited to concrete types and can also be used to check if an interface underlying value implements other interfaces.

 ```go
 // "any" is an alias for "interface{}" which matches